 - A. The following individuals may be able to assist in the event of an emergency - 1.
 On-Campus

-TCAT Jacksboro Title IX Coordinator

-Timothy Smith, Student Services Coordinator

-265 Elkins Road, Jacksboro, TN 37757
+TCAT Jacksboro Vice President of College and Student Affairs Timothy Smith 265 Elkins Road, Jacksboro, TN 37757 tim.smith@tcatjacksboro.edu (mailto:tim.smith@tcatjacksboro.edu)

-tim.smith@tcatjacksboro.edu (mailto:tim.smith@tcatjacksboro.edu)

 2. Off-Campus: